Tokyo0915/CNN-Classification/README.md

 ## Clone the repository
 git clone https://github.com/Tokyo0915/CNN-Classification.git

-## Navigate to the cloned directory and run the scripts:
+## Navigate to the cloned directory and run the scripts
 cd CNN-Classification